rennanreis/qa-test-strategy-framework/README.md

 - **traceability-matrix.md**:
    Matrix mapping each functional requirement to its corresponding test cases, ensuring complete coverage and traceability.

+## About Test Evidence and Equivalence Classes

+Each screenshot in this repository is a representative example for an equivalence class or unique system response, following the Equivalence Partitioning technique.
+For each group of inputs that produce the same system behavior (e.g., valid login, invalid login), only one representative test and its evidence are documented.
+If multiple invalid inputs (such as wrong credentials or empty fields) trigger the same error message, a single screenshot is provided for that equivalence class.
+This approach keeps the documentation concise and focused, while ensuring full coverage.

 ## How to Use

 1. Clone this repository.